go-ruleguard/go-ruleguard.github.io/by-example/text-filters.md

 import "github.com/quasilyte/go-ruleguard/dsl"

 // Normally, all matching is done on the AST and types level.
-// But sometimes it's necessary (or just easier) to tream the
+// But sometimes it's necessary (or just easier) to treat the
 // submatches as text.

 func printFmt(m dsl.Matcher) {